Welcome to Arkansas State University!

 Transfers

 Many of our students come from other colleges and universities.
 Applicants must gain admission to A-STATE by contacting A-STATE Admissions at 870-972-3024 or admissions@astate.edu.
-Applicants can download the prerequisite checklist form (above, under Check Sheets), obtain a copy of their transcripts, and contact an advisor by emailing beckeith@astate.edu or ssloas@astate.edu.
+Applicants can download the prerequisite checklist form (above, under Degree Plan), obtain a copy of their transcripts, and contact an advisor by emailing beckeith@astate.edu or ssloas@astate.edu.

-Typically, most of the PTA prerequisite courses are offered at any community college or university with the exception of PTA 1013 Making Connections in Rehab Services, which is only offered at Arkansas State University on both the Jonesboro and Mountain Home campuses.
-At least one online section of this course will be offered each Fall and Spring semester.
+Typically, most of the PTA prerequisite courses are offered at any community college or university with the exception of PTA 1013 Making Connections in Rehab Services, which is only offered at Arkansas State University.

 Applicants can check to see if their courses are transferable to A-STATE by contacting the Registrar Office at 870-972-2031 or registrar@astate.edu or by visiting their website.